top of page

 Mince and gravy…with a side of potatoes.

-And I also swallowed, along with the mince and potatoes, beliefs about how the world works.
+I also swallowed, along with the mince and potatoes, beliefs about how the world works.

 An ode to Joy

+When we’re children, we create meanings around our experiences.
+It helps us build a framework for life so we can navigate it safely when we grow up.
 Sometimes though, we give meanings to things in a way that isn’t helpful.
 It was true for us in the context that we lived in but it isn’t an objective truth that we need to carry forward.

+The tricky part is that those beliefs and meanings are often hidden from our conscious awareness.
 Instead they’re like an operating system working in the background.
 Everything we experience gets filtered through it without our knowledge or consent.

 For me, my potato experiences (and the lack of money) taught me that life is hard and that there’s often no joy in the struggle.
+It’s taken a while to change that and I can still find myself back in "joyless" mode if I take my eye off the ball.

 How can you shine the light